-In October 2017, the Province released its 2017 Long-Term Energy Plan, which set out a number of initiatives for Ontario's energy system, including: ensuring affordable and accessible energy, ensuring a flexible energy system, innovating to meet the future, improving value and performance for consumers, strengthening its commitment to energy conservation and efficiency, responding to the challenge of climate change, supporting First Nation and Métis capacity and leadership, and supporting regional solutions and infrastructure.
+In October 2017, the Province released its 2017 Long-Term Energy Plan ("2017 Long-Term Energy Plan"), which set out a number of initiatives for Ontario's energy system, including: ensuring affordable and accessible energy, ensuring a flexible energy system, innovating to meet the future, improving value and performance for consumers, strengthening its commitment to energy conservation and efficiency, responding to the challenge of climate change, supporting First Nation and Métis capacity and leadership, and supporting regional solutions and infrastructure.
 The IESO and the OEB developed implementation plans in support of the objectives of the 2017 Long-Term Energy Plan, and each implementation plan was approved by the Minister of Energy in February 2018.
+The Province is currently consulting industry and stakeholders on a long-term system-planning process to replace the 2017 Long-Term Energy Plan.